pypy/pypy.org/posts/2025/12/toy-load-store.md

 ```

 This makes the test pass.
 It makes another test fail, but only
-because&mdash;oops---we now know more.
+because&mdash;oops&mdash;we now know more.
 You can delete the old test because the new
 test supersedes it.

 Now, note that we are not removing the store.
 This is because we have nothing